faeb187/vimrc/README.md

 ## solarized colorscheme

-as you're running pathogen, you can install the solarized scheme with it:
+as you've installed pathogen, you can install the solarized scheme with it:

 ```bash
 # clone the repository